Substance Use

 Here are some more long-term effects of using this drug.

-1. Physical Dependence: Long-term use of diazepam can lead to physical dependence, where the body becomes reliant on the drug to function normally.
+1. Physical Dependence: Long-term use can lead to physical dependence, where the body becomes reliant on the drug to function normally.
 This dependence may result in withdrawal symptoms when the medication is discontinued, or doses are reduced.

-2. Withdrawal Symptoms: Abrupt cessation of diazepam can trigger withdrawal symptoms, which may include increased anxiety, insomnia, headaches, muscle pain, anxiety disorders, tremors, and seizures in severe cases.
+2. Withdrawal Symptoms: Abrupt cessation can trigger withdrawal symptoms, which may include increased anxiety, insomnia, headaches, muscle pain, anxiety disorders, tremors, and seizures in severe cases.
 (8) Gradual tapering of the medication under medical supervision is typically recommended to minimize withdrawal symptoms.

 5. Respiratory Depression: In high doses or when combined with other central nervous system depressants like alcohol or opioids, diazepam can cause respiratory depression, characterized by slowed or shallow breathing.
 Severe respiratory depression can be life-threatening and requires immediate medical attention.
 (11)